Tomb of the Red Queen: The burial chamber

 The burial chamber and the stairway leading into it.

 The chamber was 3.8 meters long and 2.5 meters wide, with a vaulted stone ceiling.
 There were no decorations or paintings on the walls.
-In the center, occupying almost all the burial chamber, was a limestone sarcophagus 2.4 meters long and 1.8 meters wide, closed by a stone lid ten centimeters thick.
+In the center, occupying almost all of the burial chamber, was a limestone sarcophagus 2.4 meters long and 1.8 meters wide, closed by a stone lid ten centimeters thick.
 Atop the lid was a censer with a lid and a small spindle whorl.

 At the western end of the sarcophagus, a badly preserved skeleton of a male about eleven years old was found lying on the floor.
 He was apparently a servant who had been sacrificed in order to accompany the Red Queen on her final voyage.

 At the eastern end of the sarcophagus was a second skeleton of a woman 30–35 years old, who had also apparently been sacrificed.

 On the first step leading to the chamber was a large brown ceramic plate and two orange ceramic vases, as well as some human remains consisting of long bones and teeth inlaid with jade.